pingcap/blog/how-we-trace-a-kv-database-with-less-than-5-percent-performance-impact.md

 }
 ```

-By using the "guard,” the span can be ended automatically when the scope exits.
+By using the "guard," the span can be ended automatically when the scope exits.
 In addition to returning the root span, `Span::root(event)` also returns a collector.
 The collector has a one-to-one correspondence with the root span.
 When the request is completed, we can call the collector's collect method to collect all spans generated on the execution path.

 {{< copyable "" >}}